fragcolor-xyz/shards/docs/docs/learn/shards/primer/coding-with-shards.md

     ```

 !!! note
     The syntax for `defwire` is different from `defshards` as you cannot define parameters.
 Square brackets `[]` are not used.
+Instead, `defwire` inherits variables from the parent wire unless the variables are pure.

 !!! note
-    Unlike `defshards` which groups shards up for organization, `defwire` groups shards up to fulfill a purpose.
+    Unlike `defshards` which group shards up for organization, `defwire` groups shards up to fulfill a purpose.
 As Wires are created with a purpose in mind, they should be appropriately named to reflect it.

 A Wire's lifetime ends once the final shard within it has been executed.
 To keep a Wire alive even after it has reached its end, we can set it to be loopable.
 This is called a Looped Wire.